wttech/Sling-Query/README.md

 Above resources will find `cq:Page` children of the resource, using template `my/template` and return not all of them, but only those with even indices (eg. if matching children of the `resource` are `page_0`, `page_1` and `page_2`, only the first and the last will be returned).

 All parts of the selector are optional.
 In fact, an empty string (`""`) is a valid selector, accepting all resources.
-However, the order (resource type, attributes in square brackets and modifiers) has to be followed.
+However, the defined order (resource type, attributes in square brackets and modifiers) has to be followed.
 Example selectors:

     "myapp/components/richtext" // resource type
     "myapp/components/richtext:first" // resource type with modifier